jundalisay/superb/content/en/research/mohammad/quran/sura-009b.md

 ---
 title: "Abraham's Submission to the Lord"
-heading: "Sura 9b of the Quran Simplified"
+heading: "Sura 9b "
-date: 2021-12-26
+weight: 76
 image: "/covers/quran.jpg"
 description: "This is the Book in which there is no doubt, a guide for the righteous."
 ---